LCSR-SICKKIDS/volumetric_drilling/README.md

 # volumetric_drilling
-This repo provides a realistic simulator for skull-base surgery with VR and haptics integration as well as the ability to generate data for use in downstream algorithm development.
-Volumetric drilling is a plugin is built on top of Asynchronous Multibody Framework ([AMBF](https://github.com/WPI-AIM/ambf)) developed by Munawar et al. While the application shown in this repo is skull-base surgery, the framework of this plugin can be adapted to other surgical procedures.
+This repo provides a realistic virtual drilling simulator that is able to actively modify anatomy with a virtual drill.
+The simulator has both VR and haptics integration as well as the ability to generate data for use in downstream algorithm development.
+Volumetric_drilling is a plugin built on top of Asynchronous Multibody Framework ([AMBF](https://github.com/WPI-AIM/ambf)) developed by Munawar et al. We show the use of the plugin in lateral skull base surgery.

 ![image](https://user-images.githubusercontent.com/61888209/136677737-af8e1a6c-1f76-44d7-bb3c-6a9d99ec08fd.png)

-# Installation Instructions:
+## 1. Installation Instructions:
 Lets call the absolute location of this package as **<volumetric_plugin_path>**.
 E.g. if you cloned this repo in your home folder, **<volumetric_plugin_path>** = `~/volumetric_drilling/` OR `/home/<username>/volumetric_plugin`
-## 1. Install and Source AMBF 2.0
+### 1.1 Install and Source AMBF 2.0

 Clone and build `ambf-2.0` branch.
 ```bash